-Rated voltage U_N supply voltage specified by the manufacturer for voltage windings to identify the device or component conditions.
+Rated voltage U_N supply voltage specified by the manufacturer for voltage windings to conditions.
 Unless otherwise specified, the rated current refers to the rated voltage, 20°C winding temperature and to the rated frequency for a given operating mode of voltage windings.

-Rated current IB amperage determined by the manufacturer for the specified operating components and the R20 resistance at 20°C winding temperature
+Rated current I_B amperage determined by the manufacturer for the specified operating components and the R20 resistance at 20°C winding temperature